 Hybrid Pedagogy (ISSN: 2332-2098) is a community, a conversation, a collaboration, a school, and a journal.
 It is a place to discuss critical digital pedagogy by advocating for students and fostering awareness of academic hierarchies.
 We work together to enact an understanding of co-teaching within a community of mutual respect.
 Hybrid Pedagogy is centered on praxis — the blend of theory and practice that develops with experience and reflection.
+We have been an independent 501(c)3 non-profit organization since 2014.
+If you'd like to support our work, you can make a tax deductible donation here.

 Hybrid Pedagogy was launched in 2011 by Jesse Stommel and Pete Rorabaugh and offers a new academic publishing model influenced by digital culture.
 As a scholarly journal, we encourage participation in the composition and peer review of articles across disciplinary and professional boundaries.
 We use what we call “collaborative peer review,” in which members of the editorial collective engage directly with authors to revise and develop articles, followed by post-publication peer review.
 We invite experimentation and improvisation.